metacall/core/docs/README.md

 # Abstract

-**METACALL** is a library that allows calling functions, methods or procedures between programming languages.
-With **METACALL** you can transparently execute code from / to any programming language, for example, call a Python function from NodeJS.
+**MetaCall** is a library that allows calling functions, methods or procedures between programming languages.
+With **MetaCall** you can transparently execute code from/to any programming language, e.g. by calling a Python function from NodeJS:

 `sum.py`
 ``` python